chamaeleonidae/api/docs/webhooks/profiles.md

-# Incoming Webooks: User Profiles
+# Incoming Webook: User Profiles

-Send User Profile data **into Chameleon** from services like Customer.io, Heap, Zapier or from you own backend
+Send User Profile data **into Chameleon** from services like Customer.io, Heap, Zapier or from you own backend.
+A User Profile that does not yet exist by `uid` will first be created and then updated with the other data included in this request.

 Profile data updates are processed synchronously on the application server

+## Update a Profile :id=profiles-update

 #### HTTP Request
 `POST` to `https://api.trychameleon.com/v3/observe/hooks/profiles`